Chloroquine or Hydroxychloroquine

 - No imaging data were presented; severity of chest X-ray findings could predict worse outcomes.

-Randomized, Controlled Trial of Hydroxychloroquine Versus Standard of Care
+Randomized, Controlled Trial of Hydroxychloroquine Versus Standard of Care for Mild/Moderate COVID-19

 - 75 patients were enrolled in each study arm.
 Patients were randomized at a mean of 16.6 days after symptom onset.